Availability of the 2023 Strategic Monitoring Plans

-The Watershed Assessment program has developed the 2019 Strategic Monitoring Plans to assist in assessing the health of surface waters by conducting hydrological and biological watershed-based monitoring activities.
-These activities are carried out by seven Regional Operation Center (ROC) offices located throughout the department’s six district offices and by staff in Tallahassee.
-This extensive monitoring effort is accomplished through strong coordination with water management districts and city and county governments.
+The Watershed Assessment Section has developed the 2023 Strategic Monitoring Plans to assist in assessing the health of surface waters by conducting hydrological and biological watershed-based monitoring activities.
+These activities are carried out by seven regional operation center (ROC) offices located throughout the department’s six district offices and by staff in Tallahassee.
+This extensive monitoring effort is accomplished through strong coordination with water management districts, city and county governments.

 Strategic Monitoring Plans (SMPs)

-Below are the 2019 strategic monitoring plans developed to assist the department in providing water quality and biological data for 303(d) assessment purposes.
-The core schedule is designed such that each of the five basin groups situated throughout Florida are addressed on a five-year cycle, consistent with the impaired waters assessments.
+Below are the 2023 strategic monitoring plans developed to assist the department in providing water quality and biological data for 303(d) assessment purposes.
 Prioritizing monitoring efforts in specific basins allows there to be a focus on collecting data where there may be shortfalls, and to combine with critical ongoing sampling needed for assessment.
-By implementing strategic monitoring annually prior to the assessment, sufficient time is allotted for all analyses to be completed and data to be processed and uploaded to the WIN or SBIO, allowing the data to be available for assessments by the end of the verified period on June 30.
+By implementing strategic monitoring annually prior to the assessment, sufficient time is allotted for all analyses to be completed and data to be processed and uploaded to the WIN or SBIO (DEP internal use only), allowing the data to be available for assessments by the end of the verified period on June 30.

-For additional information on water quality and biological monitoring site locations, please visit the Water Quality Monitoring Activity Tracker (MAT).
-The MAT is an interactive web-map application showing the locations where the Division of Environmental Assessment and Restoration staff conducts water quality monitoring.
+For additional information on water quality and biological monitoring site locations, please visit the Water Quality Monitoring Events Map.
+This map shows the locations where the Division of Environmental Assessment and Restoration staff conducts water quality monitoring.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.